patriciayeh/cybersecurity-portfolio/projects/README.md

-# 💡 Projects
+# Projects

-This folder is where I apply what I’ve learned to build cool stuff.
-From mini projects to structured exercises, this is where learning turns into action.
+This folder contains applied cybersecurity projects that translate knowledge and lab exercises into practical solutions.
+Projects demonstrate both technical competency and problem-solving skills.

-## Project Setup
+## Structure
-Each project folder/file has:
+Each project file/folder includes:
-- Project name & objective
+- Project name and objectives
-- Tools & technologies used
+- Tools and technologies applied
-- Step-by-step actions
+- Step-by-step methodology
-- Outcomes or results
+- Outcomes, findings, or results
-- Screenshots if needed
+- Screenshots or diagrams (optional)

-Think of this as my “show and tell” section — I explain what I did, how I did it, and what I learned along the way.
+Projects are organized to show **practical application of cybersecurity concepts**, suitable for professional review and portfolio demonstration.